El Niño–Southern Oscillation: Economic impacts

-El Niño has the most direct impacts on life in the equatorial Pacific, its effects propagate north and south along the coast of the Americas, affecting marine life all around the Pacific.
+El Niño has the most direct impact on life in the equatorial Pacific.
+Its effects propagate north and south along the coast of the Americas, affecting marine life around the Pacific.
 Changes in chlorophyll-a concentrations are visible in this animation, which compares phytoplankton in January and July 1998.
 Since then, scientists have improved both the collection and presentation of chlorophyll data.

 When El Niño conditions last for many months, extensive ocean warming and the reduction in easterly trade winds limits upwelling of cold nutrient-rich deep water, and its economic effect on local fishing for an international market can be serious.
 Developing countries that depend on their own agriculture and fishing, particularly those bordering the Pacific Ocean, are usually most affected by El Niño conditions.
 In this phase of the Oscillation, the pool of warm water in the Pacific near South America is often at its warmest in late December.

+The 2023 El Niño also disrupted weather patterns globally, with drought reducing maize production by up to 70% in some of Zimbabwe, Zambia and Malawi.
+The reduced harvests forced countries to declare states of disaster and appeal for international assistance to prevent widespread hunger.
+It also brought excessive rainfall to East Africa, causing flooding that destroyed crops and infrastructure in areas still recovering from consecutive years of drought.